 By this point, you might be starting to notice a trend: plants associate far-red light with shade.
 Thus, if you give a plant too much far-red light, they will think they are in a shady environment.
 Too much shade can be stressful to a plant, so it takes precautionary measures to avoid these conditions.
 Seeds will avoid germinating and stems will stretch out to reach more light.
 In response to too much shade, a plant will often start flowering.
 Flowers are the reproductive tissues of a plant and if a plant thinks there is a risk of death (from too much shade), it begins reproducing ASAP so that it may pass its genetics to the offspring.
 High amounts of far-red light accelerate flowering in many species – tomato, potato, cucumber, beans, wheat, mustard, and many ornamental flowers.
 In some species, far-red light also increases the number of flowers produced.

 As growers, we can use this knowledge to our advantage.
-If we wish a plant to begin flowering (such as a stubborn cannabis plant that refuses to bud out), we can give it high amounts of far-red light.
+If we wish a plant to begin flowering (such as a stubborn certain plant that refuses to bud out), we can give it high amounts of far-red light.
 Far-red light should be applied for a short period to induce flowering, and stopped once buds begin to appear.
 Small amounts of far-red light applied at nighttime (~2 μmol s-1 m-2) is also effective at accelerating flowering and increasing flower number.

 For most stages of plant growth, a grower should maintain a high R:FR ratio.
 In other words, plants should be provided with high amounts of red light (and other colors of light, like blue and green light) and low amounts of far-red light.
 If a grower wishes to induce flowering, they can provide a plant with high amounts of far-red light (either during the day or night) for a short period.
 Once flowering starts, the plants should be returned to their regular lighting conditions.
-When choosing a light for growing cannabis, look for a horticultural light that has high amounts of red and blue light, moderate amounts of other colors (green, yellow, and orange), and low amounts of far-red and UV light.
+When choosing a light for growing plants, look for a horticultural light that has high amounts of red and blue light, moderate amounts of other colors (green, yellow, and orange), and low amounts of far-red and UV light.
 When used for an extended period, far-red light can be detrimental to plant growth, so it should be avoided when purchasing a grow light.
 Far-red light causes plants to stretch out and reduces the amount of chlorophyll (which is essential for plant growth) in leaves.
 When used for a short period, far-red light can stimulate flowering, which can be advantageous if you have a stubborn plant that refuses to flower.

-The light cycle of cannabis ?
+The light cycle of plants ?

 To keep a plant in the vegetative stage, it needs atleast 13 hours of light per day.
 Most growers mimic the conditions of long summer days, where it gets the most light.